Kai-Karren/java-spring-http-server-template/README.md

 # Java Spring Boot HTTP Server Template

-Template repo for a HTTP Server using Spring Boot 2.5
+An example and template repo for an HTTP Server using Spring Boot that I created for my personal use.